Dominating 12 .com Review

 From my first impressions, Dominating 12 offers a lot across the board.
 My only gripes with the website is that using dice rolls makes luck a large aspect of each game.
 There are of course strategies that can be used to outplay your opponents, but it’s always frustrating to see that 1 man army holding up against waves upon waves of your own armies.
 On other websites, dice play isn’t 100% necessary, and my favorite so far for this is Major Command – you can use dice rolls, but you can also enjoy games without dice.

 Finally, there are a few rules that you may be frustrated with.
 For example, suiciders are not welcome on Dominating 12, so if you see yourself losing and want to start a new game, killing yourself off is frowned upon.
 You can’t ally up with players unless you announce it in game chat, either.

-Overall, Dominating 12 is a great online risk game that has one of the best web interfaces on the internet.
-If you don’t mind the few small issues on this website, there is very little to be upset about.
+Overall, Dominating 12 is a great online risk game that has an easy web interfaces for users.
+If you don’t mind the few small issues on this website, and manage to avoid the occasional drama, then there is very little to be upset about.